 It’s spring and the snow has melted.
-You look around your yard and see spring garden preparationdead leaves, overgrown bushes, and a patchy lawn but you’re eager to start welcoming the warmer weather by getting your yard ready for flowers, BBQ’s and a nice lawn for the kids to play on.
+You look around your yard and see dead leaves, overgrown bushes, and a patchy lawn but you’re eager to start welcoming the warmer weather by getting your yard ready for flowers, BBQ’s and a nice lawn for the kids to play on.
 Where do you start?

 At Bring Me Outdoors, we know the work-life balance is important and you don’t have a lot of time on your hands.
 Here are some tips on getting your yard ready for the nicer weather, while including your kids in the process.